glatq/LLaMEA-MOO/README.md

 2. The results will be saved in `exp_eval/` directory.

 ### Run Bayesmark Evaluations
-Follow the instructions in the Readme in `Benchmark` directory.
+Follow the instructions in the `Benchmarks/Readme.md`.

 ## Development